nerfstudio-project/nerfstudio/docs/quickstart/export_geometry.md

 ## Texturing an existing mesh with NeRF

 Say you want to simplify and/or smooth a mesh offline, and then you want to texture it with NeRF.
 You can do that with the following command.
-It will work for any mesh filetypes that trimesh can support, for example a `.ply`.
+It will work for any mesh filetypes that [PyMeshLab](https://pymeshlab.readthedocs.io/en/latest/) can support, for example a `.ply`.

 ```python
 python scripts/texture.py --load-config CONFIG.yml --output-dir OUTPUT_DIR --input-mesh-filename FILENAME